 It’s best to see your doctor as soon as possible, once you see any symptoms.
-If ever you feel a lot of pain and swelling, as well as experience pus oozing or bleeding, then that’s a sign of infection and you need to see your doctor immediately.
-Do NOT delay the doctor’s visit if serious symptoms appear or it can lead to other conditions.
+If you ever feel a lot of pain and swelling, as well as experience pus oozing or bleeding, then that’s a sign of infection and you need to see your doctor immediately for surgery.
+Do NOT delay the doctor’s visit and surgery if serious symptoms appear or it can lead to other conditions.

 Can I wear shoes after ingrown toenail surgery?

 You’re allowed to wear shoes right after surgery, but if you can, stay barefoot and keep your feet clean.
 If you must, only wear loose-fitting shoes or open-toed sandals during the first two weeks right after the surgery procedure.
 Do NOT wear any high-heeled or tight-fitting footwear, which can cause discomfort and adversely affect your toes’ recovery.